-Efforts to overturn abortion rights entirely through state ballot initiatives giving the unborn the rights of a person have failed repeatedly, most recently in November in North Dakota and Colorado.
+In mid-2015, abortion opponents in the U.S. Congress renewed a push to cut off federal funding for Planned Parenthood, a non-profit reproductive health network that is the country’s biggest abortion provider.
+This followed the release of videos by an anti-abortion group purporting to show the provider offering to sell fetal tissue, which is illegal.
+Planned Parenthood denies this, saying it sometimes charges researchers fees to cover handling costs after patients donate tissue for research.
+Efforts to overturn abortion rights entirely through state ballot initiatives giving the unborn the rights of a person have failed repeatedly.
 The more effective challenges have been less frontal.
 In November 2013, for instance, after a new law in Texas began requiring that clinics meet stricter building codes and that abortion doctors have admitting privileges at local hospitals, 19 facilities stopped performing abortions, leaving 22 in the state.
-The U.S. Supreme Court ordered Texas to stop enforcing some of its provisions in October 2014, pending the appeal of a federal judge’s ruling that the law is unconstitutional.
+The fate of another dozen or so hung in the balance after the Supreme Court in June 2015 blocked Texas from enforcing the new restrictions at least until the court decides whether to hear the case.
 The Texas law is a case study in the way abortion opponents have changed strategies, opting for legislative action over the clinic blockades and violence of the past.
-Through 2013, states had approved 205 abortion restrictions since a Republican-led state-legislative push began in 2011 — more than had passed in the prior decade.
-During that time more than 70 clinics closed or stopped offering the procedure.
+Through 2014, states had approved 231 abortion restrictions since a Republican-led state-legislative push began in 2011 — more than had passed in the prior decade.
 Laws aimed at clinics are proving more potent than those aimed at patients, such as waiting periods or parental notification requirements.
-In 2014, abortion-rights supporters began to push back, introducing more state-level, pro-abortion bills than at any time since the early 1990s and challenging restrictive laws in court.
-Judges have blocked enforcement of such measures, pending further legal rulings, in Wisconsin, Mississippi, Alabama and Oklahoma.
-As 2014 came to a close, a U.S. Court of Appeal struck down a North Carolina law requiring doctors to give ultrasound presentations to women before performing abortions.
+Abortion-rights supporters have pushed back, introducing more state-level, pro-abortion bills than at any time since the early 1990s and challenging restrictive laws in court.
+Judges have blocked enforcement of such measures, pending further legal rulings, in Alabama and Oklahoma.
+Courts have ruled them unconstitutional in Wisconsin, Mississippi and North Carolina.

 Abortion has persisted as a hot-button issue in U.S. politics since the Supreme Court’s landmark Roe v.
 Wade decision in 1973 legalized it in all 50 states.
 The groundwork was laid to undermine that ruling in 1992, when the high court said states could pass restrictions that don’t present an “undue burden” to women seeking the service.
 Courts are now clogged with challenges to laws testing just what that means.
 The ranks of clinics have been thinning since the late 1980s, when the number of nonhospital providers performing 400 or more abortions per year peaked at 705; by 2011, the most recent year for which data are available, that number had fallen to 553.
-The abortion rate hit an all-time low since Roe of 16.9 per 1,000 women in 2011.
+Using states’ data, the Associated Press concluded that abortion had fallen 12 percent nationwide from 2010 to January 2015, with declines in states both with and without new limitations.

 The Reference Shelf